asg2016/wsgi/README.md

         '/': 'mymodel_list'
     }

-in a example application you can go to http://localhost:9090/mymodel/?id=1 and http://localhost:9090
+in a example application you can use links http://localhost:9090/mymodel/?id=1 and http://localhost:9090